busterbenson/notes/_posts/2012/2012-11-28-codex-vitae.md

 one_liner    : "A book that captures everything that you think is worth knowing about your life.
-Doesn't have to be a real book." image			   : piles			   : ['robin-sloan', 'self-reflection', 'codex-vitae'] comment_link :
+Doesn't have to be a real book." image			   : piles			   : ['self-reflection', 'codex-vitae', 'project'] comment_link :
 ---